Peripli/service-manager/docs/install/sm.md

 **Note:** These credentials will remain in your bash history.
 Alternatively you can change these values directly in *deployment/k8s/charts/service-manager/values.yaml* file.

-You can install the Service Manager with external PostgreSQL using a connection string:
+You can also install the Service Manager with external PostgreSQL using a connection string (here `externalPostgresURI` sets the value for `STORAGE_URI` env var):

 ```console
 $ helm install --name service-manager --namespace service-manager . --set postgresql.install=false --set externalPostgresURI=<postgresql_connection_string>